AlexTLeo/stvl_tiago/README.md

 <br>
 With turtlebot3, running SLAM is very simple: the turtlebot3 simulation is called through its launch file, as per usual, but the slam parameter is set to true.
 Then, using [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard), we explored the entire environment whilst mapping it, and then we saved the map through the map_saver_cli node, as detailed in the nav2 documentation ["Map Saver / Saver"](https://navigation.ros.org/configuration/packages/configuring-map-server.html).

+### 4. Running
+A few scripts were written to aid in testing.
+See the **Quick Start** for examples.
+- **run_simulation.sh**: takes two arguments (string: environment name, boolean: run simulation or not) and modifies the corresponding fields in the launch file to load the correct environment; builds the modified packages; sources the ROS2 setup.bash file; runs simulation if param2 is TRUE, otherwise does not run.
+Accepted environment names are: _house_, _parking_, _street_, _testroom_
+- **calc_cpu_avg.sh**: records the system cpu consumption every second, in the "cpu_avg.txt" file.
+- **go_to_goal.sh**: takes two arguments (float: coord_x, float: coord_y) and sends a goal pose to the /navigate_to_pose action server, with the following parameters (frame_id, xyz position, quaternion orientation): (map, x, y, 0.0, 0.0, 0.0, 0.0, 1.0).

 ## Testing
 Our costmap inflation layer was configured to use a radius of 0.40.
 The RGBD camera equipped on turtlebot3 was configured to have a horizontal FOV of 180°.